- A great digital experience is necessary to keep customers delighted, but keeping them satisfied relies on how a business is constructed underneath.

 Where to start

-With those four foundational pillars in place, becoming a truly digital-first company will be much easier.
+With these foundational pillars in place, becoming a truly digital-first company will be much easier.
 Coordination will be needed across the four components, of course, but it will go a long way to ensuring that there is no expectation gap for the customer.

 If digital transformation is centred only in one function, say sales instead of service, or pricing instead of fulfilment, customers will inevitably see the underlying ‘tooth-decay’ and shop elsewhere.
 If amazing ‘wow’ moments are contrasted to terrible ones, it’s time to think about ensuring that all your customer moments are consistently ‘pretty good’ instead.
 It may not be as whizz-bang, but it won’t lead to the broken promise of the expectation divide that will truly drive customers away.